top of page

 The verb 'taunt' has a fascinating etymology that can be traced back to the Old French word 'tenter,' meaning 'to try' or 'to provoke.'
 This Old French term, in turn, has its roots in the Latin word 'tentare,' which also means 'to try' or 'to test.'
 Over time, in the English language, 'taunt' evolved from this sense of provocation or testing to describe the act of deliberately provoking or teasing someone in a way that is often intended to be hurtful or insulting.
 Thus, the etymology of 'taunt' reflects its historical connection to the idea of testing someone's patience or resilience through provocative and often hurtful words or actions.

-Find the meaning of taunt:
+Find the correct meaning of the verb taunt:

 Try Again!